 that I would be able to earn money with it.
 I had regular expositions,

 and in 1970 they made a color film of thirty minutes of my paintings.

 But to become famous, other things are needed.
 Talent by itself is not

 sufficient.
 In any case, what I earned from my paintings was not enough

 to sustain a family, despite the fact that I was mentioned in a lot of

 art books.
 But I continued painting because I noticed that when I

 stopped painting for about ten days or two weeks, I got a headache that

 was so severe that no painkiller worked.
 It had to come out.
 I had to

-Joska drawing the light-sound beings, while he lived in Brussels:
+Joska drawing the light-sound beings, while

 I picked up a large aluminum cake bottom, and